Dog Bite Lawyer in Peoria AZ

 Dogs are considered man’s best friend, but the fact of the matter is that canines are animals and their behavior can be unpredictable.
 Dog bites are an epidemic in the United States.
 According to the U.S. Centers for Disease Control and Prevention, more than 4.7 million people sustain dog bite injuries every year in the United States.
 Among these dog attack victims, 800,000 have to obtain medical attention and half are children.

-Contact one of the personal injury attorneys at Hogle Injury Law in Peoria AZ today at (602) 888-2077 for a free legal consultation regarding your Peoria AZ dog bite case.
+Contact one of the personal injury attorneys at AZ Car Accident Attorney in Peoria AZ today at (602) 888-2077 for a free legal consultation regarding your Peoria AZ dog bite case.

 If you or your child has suffered a dog bite injury, you may be wondering if compensation is available.
 Medical treatment for dog bites can be expensive, especially for serious injuries, such as puncture wounds, excess bleeding, swelling, heavy bruising, deep lacerations, abrasions, and bone fractures.
 Dog attacks have also been known to cause physical scarring, disfigurement, and emotional trauma.